Nasal Anatomy

 Skin and Soft Tissues

-Like the underlying bony-cartilaginous framework of the nose, the overlying skin may also be divided into vertical thirds.
+Like the underlying bony cartilaginous framework of the nose, the overlying skin may also be divided into vertical thirds.
 The skin of the upper third is fairly thick but tapers into a thinner, mid-dorsal region.
 The inferior third regains the thickness of the upper third owing to the more sebaceous nature of the skin in the nasal tip.
-The dorsal skin is usually the thinnest of the 3 sections of the nose.
-The difference in the skin thickness must be appreciated during dorsal reduction.
+The dorsal skin is usually the thinnest of the three sections of the nose.
+Difference in the skin thickness must be appreciated during dorsal reduction to avoid complications or over-reduction.
+[4]

 The internal nasal lining consists of squamous epithelium in the vestibule.
-This transitions to pseudostratified ciliated columnar respiratory epithelium with abundant seromucinous glands within the nose.
+This transitions to pseudostratified ciliated columnar respiratory epithelium with abundant seromucinous glands within the nose, which helps maintain moisture and trap particulates from the inhaled air.
+[2]

 Subunit principal

 The external soft tissue of the nose can be divided into subunits.
 The purpose of subunits is to divide the nasal anatomy into segments useful for reconstruction.
 If more than 50% of the subunit is lost, one would strive to replace the whole unit with regional tissue or tissue from a donor site.
-The subunits include the dorsal nasal segment, lateral nasal wall segments, the hemilobule segment, soft tissue triangle segments, the alar segments and the columellar segment.
-(See the image below.)
+The subunits include the dorsal nasal segment, lateral nasal wall segments, hemilobule segment, soft tissue triangle segments, alar segments, and columellar segment (see the image below).

 Blood Supply and Lymphatics

 Veins in the nose essentially follow the arterial pattern.
 They are significant for their direct communication with the cavernous sinus and for their lack of valves; these features potentiate the intracranial spread of infection.
-Even with the abundant blood supply of the nose, smoking does compromise postoperative healing.
+The cavernous turbinate plexuses in the nasal cavity make the nose susceptible to blockage.
+This plexus is similar to that found in the erectile tissue.
+[2] Even with the abundant blood supply of the nose, smoking does compromise postoperative healing.

 Nerves

-The sensation of the nose is derived from the first 2 branches of the trigeminal nerve.
-The following outline effectively delineates the respective sensory distribution of the nose and face of the trigeminal nerve.
+The sensation of the nose is derived from the first two branches of the trigeminal nerve.
+The following outline effectively delineates the respective sensory distribution of the nose and the face of the trigeminal nerve.

 Ophthalmic division